Treating Motion as Option with Output Selection for Unsupervised Video Object Segmentation: Experiments

-\textbf{Motion dependency.} We also report the performance of different model versions when RGB images are fed into the motion encoder at testing stage.
-As can be seen from version \Romannum{4}, version \Romannum{5}, and version \Romannum{6} in Table~\ref{table1}, the performance on the DAVIS 2016 validation set decreases when RGB images are used as motion input compared to when optical flow maps are adopted as motion input.
-Among the model versions, version \Romannum{6} shows the smallest decrement on performance, showing its low motion dependency.
-Interestingly, on FBMS test set and YouTube-Objects dataset, the use of motion cues is not as effective as on the DAVIS validation set.
-In some cases, not using motion cues even raise the performance of the model.
-Specifically, version~\Romannum{6} yields 0.1\% and 1.6\% higher prediction scores compared to version~\Romannum{3} on the FBMS test set and YouTube-Objects dataset, respectively.
-This observation also backups the need for treating motion as option, as using motion cues are not always helpful for better prediction.
+\textbf{Motion dependency.} We report the performance of models when RGB images are used as motion encoder input during testing.
+As shown in models \Romannum{4}, \Romannum{5}, and \Romannum{6} in Table~\ref{table6}, performance decreases when RGB images replace optical flow maps in the DAVIS 2016 validation set.
+Model \Romannum{6} shows the smallest decrement, indicating low dependency on motion cues during inference.
+Interestingly, on FBMS and YouTube-Objects, motion cues are less effective than on DAVIS, and omitting motion cues can improve performance.
+Specifically, model \Romannum{6} achieves 0.1\% and 1.6\% higher scores on FBMS and YouTube-Objects, respectively.

-\textbf{Output selection.} As can be seen from Table~\ref{table1} and Table~\ref{table2}, using motion cues is not always helpful to obtain better performance.
-In other words, optimal source information for motion encoder varies by situation.
-If the quality of optical flow maps is high, using optical flow maps as motion input produces better results, whereas if the quality of optical flow maps is low, using RGB images as motion input produces better results.
-To select optimal motion input, we propose an adaptive output selection algorithm.
+\textbf{Adaptive output selection.} As shown in Table~\ref{table6}, motion cues do not always enhance performance, highlighting that the optimal input for the motion encoder varies by context.
+II inference can outperform IF inference in certain scenarios.
+When optical flow maps are high quality, they are superior for the motion encoder; however, when their quality is low, RGB images are more effective.
+To address this variability, we propose an adaptive output selection algorithm that dynamically determines the optimal source.

-In Figure~\ref{figure4}, a sample video sequence is visualized with per-frame confidence score difference.
-It can be observed that even within a single video sequence, source information showing higher confidence scores keeps changing.
-For instance, at frame 15 and frame 23, providing an RGB image as motion input achieves higher confidence score than providing an optical flow map, as optical flow maps are quite confusing.
-Whereas at frame 20, providing an optical flow map to motion encoder yields higher overall confidence score, as the estimated flow map accurately captures edges and structures of the object and thus can provide explicit guidance about the object to the network.
-The qualitative visual evaluation also accords with the quantitative results, demonstrating effectiveness of the proposed adaptive output selection algorithm.